Skip to main content

 About Christos Steak House

 Christos Steak House in Astoria delivers prime-focused steakhouse cooking without the Manhattan price premium or the booking headache.
 It suits food-first diners willing to take the N or W train to Queens for sourcing-driven beef in a room that feels genuinely local.
-Easy to book, lower pressure than its Manhattan peers, and worth the trip for groups or a low-key special occasion.
+Easy to book, lower pressure than its Manhattan peers, worth the trip for groups or a low-key special occasion.

 The Verdict

 Christos Steak House is not a Manhattan destination with a Queens address — it is an Astoria institution that operates entirely on its own terms.
 The common misconception is that crossing into Queens for a steakhouse means settling for less.
 It does not.
-Christos has built a reputation in Astoria over decades by focusing on what Manhattan steakhouses often neglect: sourcing quality that justifies the price, a room that feels genuinely neighborhood-rooted, and a clientele that returns because the food earns it, not because the postcode commands a premium.
+Christos has built a reputation in Astoria over decades by focusing on what Manhattan steakhouses often neglect: sourcing quality that justifies the price, a room that feels genuinely neighborhood-rooted, a clientele that returns because the food earns it, not because the postcode commands a premium.

 For the food-focused explorer willing to take the N or W train out to 23rd Avenue, Christos delivers a steakhouse experience that holds its own against mid-tier Manhattan competitors at a price point that typically undercuts them.
 If your priority is seeing and being seen in a Midtown dining room, book elsewhere.
 If your priority is the meat itself and what goes into sourcing it, Christos is worth the trip.